 But if we’re talking about chronic acne, it can take months for dietary changes to really take effect.

-FAQs ABOUT WHY SKIN GETS WORSE EVEN A HEALTHY DIET
+FAQs ABOUT WHY CLEAN EATING CAN MAKE SKIN WORSE

 What can you eat or drink to clear your skin?